Cognigy/Documentation/docs/en/docs/ai/flow-nodes/services/http-request.md

 ## Limitations

-- The default timeout for the HTTP Request Node is 8 seconds in a shared SaaS environment.
+The default timeout for the HTTP Request Node is 8 seconds in a shared SaaS environment.
 It can be changed for on-premises installations via the `HTTP_NODE_TIMEOUT_IN_SECONDS` environment variable.
 For dedicated SaaS installations, contact Cognigy technical support.

 ## Request Methods
-<div class="divider"></div>

 The HTTP Node can execute the typical CRUD methods, which are:

 - `GET`